 Dr. Martin Luther King Day

-Clark College hosts a daylong remembrance of the legacy of Dr. Martin Luther King Jr. with an exhibit and keynote speaker.
+Clark College hosts a daylong remembrance of the legacy of Dr. Martin Luther King Jr. with an exhibit and guest speaker.

 All events are free and open to the public.
 Directions and maps are available at www.clark.edu/maps.